corsairmarks/deassimilate_machines/mod/README.md

-**_IMPORTANT UPDATE:_** This mod is no longer required for [Assimilate All the Pops](https://steamcommunity.com/sharedfiles/filedetails/?id=2908463208).
-Additionally, the synthetic evolution improvements have also been moved to Assimilate All the Pops! (your initial synthetic species will have traits similar to your previous organic species).

 # Overview

 Ever been disappointed at all the wasted Pops when you conquer or integrate a Machine Intelligence?
 This mod is for you!
 Now you can de-assimilate the Machine Units into Robots once you have discovered the Positronic AI technology.